ornicar/pgn4web/README.txt

   <div id="GameWhiteClock"></div>
   <div id="GameBlackClock"></div>
   <div id="GameLiveStatus"></div>
+  <div id="GameLiveLastModified"></div>

 The file template.css shows a list of customization style options.
+For better chessboard display, it is recommended to explicitly enforce chessboard square sizes using the ".whiteSquare" and ".blackSquare" CSS classes, such as:
+  .whiteSquare, .blackSquare { width:40px; height:40px; }

 See template.html file for an example.
 See *mini.html* for an example of embedding the PGN content into the HTML file.